 Jail or Hell

-“I hate you,” grumbled the priest, seated in a dusty corner and handcuffed to a pipe.
+“I hate you,” grumbled the priest, seated in a dusty corner and handcuffed to a thick pipe.

 “I hate you more,” growled the gangster.
-Despite wearing clothes easily worth more than $2000, the gangster also sat on the floor.
-He was handcuffed to the same pipe.
+Despite wearing clothes easily worth more than $2000, he also sat on the floor as he was handcuffed same pipe.

-“If you two don’t shut up,” she told the handcuffed men sweetly, “I swear to God, I’ll murder both of you.”
+“If you two don’t shut up,” she told the handcuffed men, “I swear to God, I’ll murder both of you.”

-The priest and gangster first stared at the detective and then at each other.
+The priest and gangster stared at the detective and then at each other.

 The gangster erupted into giggles.
-“She wants to go to hell AND jail,” he whispered across at the priest.
+“She wants to go to hell AND jail,” he said across at the priest quietly.

-The priest rested his head back against the wall, replying quietly, “She’d go to jail first though.”
+The priest rested his head back against the wall.
+“She’d go to jail first though.”

 “Unless she’s sent to a place qualifies as both.”